Gabriel Knight 3: Blood of the Sacred, Blood of the Damned: Plot

-Four years after the events in Munich, novelist Gabriel Knight continues to maintain his role as a "Schattenjäger" ("shadow hunter") – a role his ancestors have assumed in combatting supernatural evils – with the aid of his research partner Grace Nakimura, whom he is fond of but fears making a commitment to her.
-While looking for material to write a new book following the success of his last novel, the pair receive an invite from Prince James of Albany, a descendant of the House of Stuart, to visit him at his home in Paris.
-Upon accepting it, the pair learn that James requires a Schattenjäger to protect his infant son Charlie from "Night Visitors" – vampires that have plagued the family.
-Gabriel agrees to the request, but on their first night watching over the infant, a strange force incapacitates the pair and allows two strange men to abduct Charlie.
-When Gabriel recovers, he pursues after the kidnappers to a train, but loses them when it stops outside the town of Couiza.
-A station porter helps Gabriel to secure a room at a hotel in the village of Rennes-le-Château.
+Four years after the events in The Beast Within: A Gabriel Knight Mystery, novelist Gabriel Knight, fulfilling his family's role as Schattenjäger, and Grace Nakimura, his research assistant, receive an invitation to the home of Prince James of Albany, a descendant of the House of Stuart, in Paris.
+James requests the pair's help in protect his infant son Charlie from "Night Visitors" - beings claimed to be vampires that have plagued his family.
+Upon agreeing to the job, the pair are overcome on their first night by a strange force; Grace is knocked out, while Gabriel is left paralyzed and forced to watch Charlie being kidnapped.
+Regaining his limbs, he pursues after the kidnappers onto a train, but is ambushed by them once aboard.
+When the train stops outside the town of Couiza, a station porter helps him to a hotel in the nearby village of Rennes-le-Château.